jessicacarneiro/jessicacarneiro/README.md

 # Hi, I'm Jéssica! 👋👩‍💻

 I have a BS degree in Computer Science ([UFMG][ufmg], 2018).
 I currently work as a backend software developer.
-I have worked with several languages, frameworks, and technologies such as Java, Kotlin, Spring, ktor, Python, Flask, Typescript, Javascript, NodeJS, C#, .NET, Azure DevOps, AWS, MySQL, PostgreSQL, MongoDB, C, Arduino.
+I have worked with several languages, frameworks, and technologies such as Java, Kotlin, Spring Boot, Spring Webflux, ktor, Python, Flask, Typescript, Javascript, NodeJS, C#, .NET, Azure DevOps, AWS, MySQL, PostgreSQL, MongoDB, C, Arduino.

 __I'm also at:__